 Scotus discusses the necessary self-love we also need to have in a right way.
 Love (charity) is a principle that tends towards God.
 Immediately after loving God, a person tends to love and wills himself to love God because it is the best we can do.
 Since we want what is good for us we may therefore naturally be inclined to love our self after the divine Good.
 Loving oneself rightly in an ordered way is part of loving God from whom we came.
 In consequence the kind of spirituality that is self-loathing is contrary to the direction of the Spirit because God loves us despite what we may do wrongly and wants our good.
 On the other hand an excessive love for self is blameworthy because it may take the place of God and proper love we are to have for others.

-Finally Scotus discusses the teaching of Jesus to love our enemies (Gospel of Matthew Chapter 5 vs 44-45).
-Jesus counters part of the Old Testament Law about this.
+We are often confronted with horribly conflicted and society destroyed situations confronted by the evils of others against us or against some other groups of people near and far.
+This has always been so and we may see it as left over from our evolved tribal group ancestry.
+It is in this this respect we meet the teaching of Christ to love our enemies and those we come into conflict with.
+Scotus discusses that teaching of Jesus to love our enemies (Gospel of Matthew Chapter 5 vs 44-45).
+In the gospel Jesus counters part of the Old Testament Law about this.
 He went beyond old received traditions in many ways.
 From the Lord’s Prayer, and parable of the wicked servant with debts, we are told we must forgive those who offend against us.
-We should want our enemies good and desire their conversion for their own good.
+Scotus affirms that we should want our enemies good and desire their conversion for their own good.
 We cannot properly will for my neighbour what excludes them from the possibility of loving God, and death is such an exclusion.
 Again, the Saviour indicated the action of being a good neighbour, having mercy on a person’s need, was the right thing to do, and this did not depend on family but could include foreigners.
 The Ten Commandments contain explications of the command to love our neighbours, not unjustly hating anyone or wishing them ill.
 Therefore enemies are to be included among our neighbours who are to be loved for the reason we want them to have a chance of being converted and loving God.
 As in all the aspects of love discussed here the motivation and action of love is turned towards the other persons’ good in finding God and being transformed by that love.
 If we are truly on the way to our New Being and Blessedness in eternal fellowship we will want all to find that New Being and the original divine intention of eternal fellowship in glory and blessedness.
+This radical forgiveness and enemy serving actions often runs contrary to natural inclinations but it is this that is the real remaking of ourselves and our society.
+We keep finding situations of conflict that can only be overcome with love.

-Bonaventure – Our life under the Influence of Grace
+Bonaventure – Our knowledge and life under the Influence of Grace

 The journey starts through seeing God in the natural world that we know, through our senses that have been given us.
 God has revealed parts of the divine nature in and through the natural world.
 As we contemplate the world we should be ready to see God in it.
 We should have spirit of wonder and awe in what we see.
 This theme of the spiritual life that starts with the natural world is the basis of course for the already mentioned Natural Theology (Chapter 2).
 It is a unification of faith with observation of the world, that we would call “Science” and the study of the world and its components and processes.
 The observation and study of the natural world (the sciences) therefore becomes the beginning of contemplation to lead us back to God and part of our purification and sanctification.
-(This may come as news to those who see a conflict between science and faith, that actually the sciences may be the start of the spiritual journey rather than an obstacle to religious faith and that all forms of material knowledge can if received and thought of correctly lead into our spiritual life).
+I also be about learning to use all our abilities and knowledge of things of the world for the service of God and for the good of the world.
+Some of this may come as news to those who see a conflict between science and faith, that actually the sciences may be the start of the spiritual journey rather than an obstacle to religious faith and that all forms of material knowledge can if received and thought of correctly lead into our spiritual life.
+It links with what Teilhard de Chardin wrote about human progress in science and technology and that all this can be part of our spiritual as well as material development).

 From the exterior world we pass to the inner world of our makeup as beings with our natural abilities and things within our minds.
 We consider our Memory that is the retention of temporal knowledge and experience that points also towards the future and new things that may be done that are good.
 We consider the powers of our Intellect as we seek to grasp meanings of things, learning to discern truth from falsehood so that we may come at least in part to grasp eternal truths that are presented to us to know and act on.
 We note our Freedom and power of choice and to learn to choose the better and most beneficial to act on.
 We note our Desires and what gives satisfaction, but need learning to desire that which is the best and eternal more than just our temporal lives in the present.
 This in analogous to what Scotus had written about raising our desires beyond our selves to grasp the divine desire and will to do that which is good and the best, not only for ourselves but also for our neighbours and the wider world.
 In this context we may think about many other spiritual disciplines and modern psychology may lead us to consider our world within us and our experiences of life and what effects those have had on us, things that may have burdened us and distorted our perceptions of ourselves and other.
 The aim of such a journey inwards considering ourselves is to see all these things in the new and eternal light that may come to us in our prayer and contemplation.

-The journey continues then into contemplating God as the origin of all being, the source of our existence and all existence, our participation with all of life.
-We also proceed to consider Christ as the greatest Goodness of God, the study of Him in all He did.
+The journey continues further then into contemplating God as the origin of all being, the source of our existence and all existence, our participation with all of life.
+We consider all the characteristics of God in the divine simplicity and infinity into which we invited and embraced.
+We also proceed then to consider Christ as the greatest Goodness of God, the study of Him in all He did.
 Through Him and all His goodness we come to our ultimate goal of union.
 Complementary to this Bonaventure wrote several other works that focused on the Life of Christ, His word and His actions recorded in the gospels and the cultivation of the presence of the Word in our lives.
-St Mary conceived and gave birth to Christ so must we conceive in a spiritual manner the presence of the Eternal Word within us to grow and be expressed in our own lives.
+It reminds us of the centrality of reading and learning from the revelation of Him preserved in the scriptures.
+Bonaventure also wrote about how St Mary conceived and gave birth to Christ so must we conceive in a spiritual manner the presence of the Eternal Word within us to grow and be expressed in our own lives.
 We contemplate Him so our lives are remade in accord with Him.
 Thus this all embracing journey of prayer and contemplation of the visible and invisible is our path to New Humanity.